Appdynamics/HA-toolkit/README.md

 **Handling pull requests**

 * Open the pull request and review the "Conversation," "Commits," and "Files changed" tabs.
 * Make comments, as necessary, on the submitted code changes.
-(Unfortunately, that GitHub's comment system isn't as slick as Gerrit's where you can highligt a section of code and attach a comment it to it.
+(Unfortunately, that GitHub's comment system isn't as slick as Gerrit's where you can highlight a section of code and attach a comment it to it.
 You should place your comment *below* all of the code you are commenting on to improve readability in the "Conversation" tab)
 * New commits based on your feedback will be reflected automatically in the pull request, though a browser refresh may be required.
 * Once you are satisfied with all of the changes, scroll to the end of the conversation and click the "Merge pull request" button.
 * Enter a commit message